 While I am painting new images of women in iconography, I am also challenging all denominations within the Christian church to re-frame parts of Holy Scriptures which have justified the superiority of men over women.
 We are told we are One body in God, called to be One mind in Christ.
 Let us live into that reality where Christian women will served as deacons, priests, bishops, apostles, mystics, healers, teachers and prophets, etc. through image and word. ” More of my images San Miguel Icons

 I welcome any and all comments.
-Creating Sacred Images is a strong and powerful practice, image builds our relationship with God and gives us new tools to explore liturgy.
+Creating Christian Sacred Icon Paintings is a strong and powerful practice, image builds our relationship with God and gives us new tools to explore liturgy.
 May we all keep this in prayer form and practice alive for God to guide to Iconographers, women and men, to create the Holy images for our time and culture today; look for new Women in Christian Sacred Images

 May God bless you and keep you, and may His wisdom fill all that you think, say and do.